Licensing Guides

 Table of Contents

 Learning a trade requires hard work and determination.
-You can’t rush the process, but the time you put into learning how to be an HVACR contractor can lead to a career that is long-lasting, lucrative, and fulfilling.
-There are over 415,800 heating, air conditioning, and refrigeration mechanics and installers nationwide, according to the U.S. Bureau of Labor Statistics, and Iowa employs 3,840 of them.
-Employment is projected to grow 6% from 2022 to 2032 throughout the country, adding more than 20,000 of these skilled workers to the ranks.
-In Iowa, that growth rate is expected to be more than three times that — projected at 20%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+You can’t rush the process, but the time you put into learning how to become an HVACR technician or contractor can lead to a career that is long-lasting, lucrative, and fulfilling.
+There are 425,200 heating, air conditioning, and refrigeration mechanics and installers nationwide, according to the U.S. Bureau of Labor Statistics, and Iowa employs 3,990 of them.

 » Want to grow your HVAC business?
 Click here to get a demo.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
-As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant with these new standards.
+As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
 Licensing requirements for HVAC contractors vary from state to state and, in some cases, from locality to locality.
 Iowa licensure is uniform statewide, beginning at the apprentice level.

 Licensing Requirements for HVAC Contractors in Iowa